 Corey Williams is the founder & creative director of Rivertown.
 A Danville transplant & an Averett University alumnus, Corey received his B.S. in Psychology in May 2014.
 After graduating and serving a year as an intern through DRF, Corey relocated to Richmond, Virginia for, what he calls, a creative gap year.
 While there, he focused on becoming a better artist, writer & photographer.
 In December 2016, Corey moved back to Danville and in May 2017, he graduated with his M.A in English.
-Upon moving back, Corey quickly got involved with several organizations including Danville After Hours Rotary, God’s Storehouse & Middle Border Forward, all of which he serves board positions.
-Corey is an alumnus of the Middle Border Forward’s Fellowship & currently serves as the Alumni Representative on their board.
+Upon moving back, Corey quickly got involved with several organizations including Danville After Hours Rotary, God’s Storehouse & Middle Border Forward, all of which he has served board positions.
+Corey is an alumnus of the Middle Border Forward’s Fellowship & served as the Alumni Representative on their board.
 He has also served as Sergeant-at-Arms & Secretary for the Danville After Hours Rotary Club.
 Corey takes great pride in living in this region & is proud to say that Danville is home.
 When he isn't writing stories or serving the community, Corey enjoys running, taking photos, traveling & enjoying the local coffee, food & beer scene in Danville & surrounding areas.

 Thomas Clark is the operations director of Rivertown.
 A Henry County native, Thomas is heavily involved with the Danville community & revitalization efforts.
 Thomas works for American National Bank & Trust Company and is pursuing his Bachelor of Business Administration at Averett University.
 He also serves as a Danville After Hours Rotarian and is involved with several other local organizations including Danville By Choice & Middle Border Forward.
 When he’s not volunteering in the community or studying, Thomas enjoys exploring the local food scene, staying up-to-date with the latest hip-hop news, taking road trips & spending time with his Fiancée, Morgan, and their dogs, Katy & Cooper.